artineering-io/flair-docs/flair/styles/library/cutout.md

 Lighting is controlled globally through the canvas light defined by the [Canvas Light Tilt](/flair/getting-started/globals/#canvas-light-tilt) and [Canvas Light Dir](/flair/getting-started/globals/#canvas-light-dir) attributes.

-Only the two sheets of paper need to be lit within the style.
+Only the two sheets of paper need to be lit within the cutout shader style.
 There will not be any shading control within the cutout material assigned to objects in the scene.

 <figure>
 	<video autoplay loop muted playsinline>